 My youngest son loves cookies.
 “Cookie” was actually one of his first words.
 His fourth birthday is coming up.
 I researched a pile of skillet cookie recipes to create my own special gooey cookie for him.
 I knocked it out of the park with the first try.
 Brandon, my husband, asked how hard this was to make?
 As soon as I said it was easy, he cut me off and told me I must make this once a week.
 Just writing this post I am wishing I had a slice of this cookie.

 - I use large eggs.
-One reader used an extra large egg and may have whipped it to long.
+One reader used an extra-large egg and may have whipped it too long.

 I don’t think we will be making our favorite drop chocolate chip cookies for a long time now that this is in our life.
 When it is warm and gooey it is really good served a la mode.

 - 1 tsp kosher salt

 - 2 large eggs

 - 3 tsp bourbon vanilla extract

 - 11.5 oz milk chocolate chips